hasauino/mrYellow/README.md

 ##General Instructions
 ![Alt text](/documentation/figures/back.png?raw=true "mrYellow back")

-1- Do NOT charge while the Raspberri pi (RPi) switch or the motors/speaker switch is ON.
+1- Do NOT charge while the Raspberry pi (RPi) switch or the motors/speaker switch is ON.
 Before charging, shutdown down the RPi and switch it OFF, also switch OFF the motors/speaker power.
 After that you can plug the power cable into one of the charging slots.
 You should see a red light near the right arm shoulder.

 2- Charging requires at least 7 hours.